+27 73 502 9614 [email protected] Mon-Sat 8:00-17:30

 [PDF Version]

-• The circuit breaker trips when the secondary distribution box is used for power
+• The circuit breaker distribution box is placed in the bedroom

-The circuit breaker trips when the secondary distribution box is used for power
+The circuit breaker distribution box is placed in the bedroom

 [PDF Version]